rrussoneu/web_model_viewer/README.md

 ### Examples

 Two example set ups are provided in the `examples` directory.
-You can see a live example [here](https://example-modeler-ab455159928b.herokuapp.com/)
+You can see live examples for a portfolio [here](https://example-modeler-portfolio-88f6a66485a4.herokuapp.com/) and for a landing page [here](https://example-modeler-ab455159928b.herokuapp.com/)

 ### License